canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-fips-cluster.rst

 The process involves creating your custom EKS FIPS AMI using Packer, and then deploying it using ``eksctl``.
 To test and take a peek inside the cluster, ``kubectl`` can be used.

-For non-FIPS clusters, see :doc:`deploy-ubuntu-cluster-with-eks-ami` or :doc:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`.
-For FIPS on OCI containers, see :doc:`FIPS Ubuntu container <oci:oci-tutorials/fips-ubuntu-container>`.
+For non-FIPS clusters, see :ref:`deploy-ubuntu-cluster-with-eks-ami` or :ref:`deploy-ubuntu-pro-cluster-with-eks-pro-ami`.
+For FIPS on OCI containers, see :ref:`FIPS Ubuntu container <oci:how-to-fips-ubuntu-container>`.

 Prerequisites